simransachar/commentAPIcode/README.md

 ### 4. <a name="4"></a>Update Comment
 ####
-To update comment - Comment Text and Comment ID nees to be sent via an HTTP POST method.
-All the scores will be calculated and sent via Response.
+To update comment - Comment Text and Comment ID needs to be sent via an HTTP POST method.
+All the scores will be calculated and sent via the Response.
 <b>Note: </b> It is important to update the API with comment text that has changed in order to calculate the correct scores for a comment.